FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Lecture Notes/2025-11-27 Operational Systems (Gísli).md

 ### Enable System Auditing: Linux🐧

 Linux uses the Linux Audit Framework.
-It listens to the kernel for specific system calls and file changes.
+It listens to the [Kernel](../Terminology/Systems%20&%20Plaforms/Kernel.md) for specific system calls and file changes.
 **Installation:**

 - Install: `sudo apt install auditd` (Debian/Ubuntu) or `yum install audit` (RHEL/CentOS).
 - Start: `sudo systemctl start auditd`.
-- Defining Rules: You use `auditctl` to add rules to the kernel in real-time.
+- Defining Rules: You use `auditctl` to add rules to the [Kernel](../Terminology/Systems%20&%20Plaforms/Kernel.md) in real-time.

 > [!example] Example: Watch for changes to passwords
 >```bash